Charles M. Bair

 Charles M. Bair (1857–1943) was an early railroading businessman who also became one of the largest sheep ranchers in the United States.
-He had two daughters, Alberta (1895-1993) and Marguerite (1889-1976).
+He had two daughters, Alberta (1895–1993) and Marguerite (1889–1976).

 Charles M. Bair was born in Stark County, Ohio.
-He moved to Montana in 1883 to become a conductor for the Northern Pacific Railway.
+He moved to Montana Territory in 1883 to become a conductor for the Northern Pacific Railway.
 By 1886, Bair was working out of Helena, Montana.
 On Christmas Eve of that year, he married Mary Jacobs in Chicago, Illinois and brought her back to Helena, where they lived until 1891.
 Their first daughter, Marguerite, was born on July 1, 1889, during their stay in Helena.
 In 1891, he left the railroad and Helena to become a sheep rancher near Lavina, Montana.

-Bair relocated to what is now downtown Billings, Montana in 1893.
+Bair relocated to what is now downtown Billings, Montana, in 1893.
 Mary Bair, Charles' wife, gave birth to their youngest daughter, Alberta, at that homestead on July 15, 1895.
 A theater, originally named the Fox Theater, was renamed the Alberta Bair Theater in honor of Alberta in 1987.

 In 1898, he sold his flock and went to Alaska, where he became a millionaire selling machinery to miners participating in the Klondike Gold Rush.
 Later, he returned to Montana and sheep ranching in Martinsdale.
 In 1910, he owned about 300,000 head of sheep and was reputed to have the largest sheep operation in North America.